 Blackouts are nothing new, but some events can occur like storms that will lead to prolonged periods of power interruption.

-Whole house generators like the super popular Generac 70432 are big and relatively costly but will automatically switch themselves on after detecting a power interruption at the same time disconnecting you from your utility.
-Being massive and powerful, they are designed to comfortably supply your entire home until power is back on the grid.
+Whole house generators automatically switch themselves on after detecting a power interruption at the same time disconnecting you from your utility.
+They are designed to comfortably supply your entire home until power is back on the grid.

 Whether you are using a whole generator to supply power to a remote home without access to power from the grid or using it in case of such emergencies, exactly how long can the best whole house generators run continuously?

 Various factors may influence how the generator runs.
 Here are the most crucial ones:

 Theoretically, a generator should run continuously as long as fuel keeps flowing into its tanks.
 The most preferred sources of energy are propane and natural gas as they are environmentally friendly and don’t become stale over time.
 Some generators also use gasoline or diesel but these are much more common for portable generators rather than standby models.